nethakah/tick2trade/README.md

 ## Engineering log

-`build_logs/journal.md` covers every non-obvious decision and why I made it. `build_logs/bugs.md` has some non-trivial bugs with symptom, cause, fix, and what class of mistake each one was.
+`build_logs/journal.md` covers every non-obvious decision and why I made it. `build_logs/bugs.md` has twelve non-trivial bugs with symptom, cause, fix, and what class of mistake each one was.

 A few findings worth pulling out: